 As we approach summerâ€™s end, the urgency to upgrade the garden suddenly hits!
 The timing is great though because this is the best time to add plants, trim overgrown ones and get down on our hands and knees and start weeding.

 Words by Brenda Gilbert,Â Horticulturalist and Interior Designer

 Here in Queensland, we have a propensity to routinely add mainstream native plants.
 When correctly selected and designated they can be quite visually pleasing however it is does not usually result in a striking unforgettable display.
 Does your garden bear a resemblance to memories of our Grandparents era?
-We all remember a certain plant or tree from our childhood years that brings back pleasant thoughts.
+We all remember a certain timeless flower or plant or tree from our childhood years that brings back pleasant thoughts.

 However, the common reaction to the suggestion of adding floral choices is the frightening visualization of maintenance.
 However, adding colorful cut-flower choices to your garden doesnâ€™t have to result in a big chore.

 Most often the choices in plant selection are not the most difficult task but rather the numbers to buy and placement thereof.
 It is common to select a number of feature flowering plants, plant them all in a line with a row of another complementary plant to the front.
 Not to say that such a display would result negatively however, when adding a floral section it is sometimes more visually pleasing to group and stagger the plantings.
 Also, in small groupings, plant an odd number of each plant.